vaishnavik3/Movie-recommendation-system/README.md

 Generates top 10 recommendations for each system.
 Calculates RMSE and MAE metrics to compare the performance of the two systems.

-link for rating.csv(datset for collaborative filtering) : https://drive.google.com/file/d/1wXGuG3EsOfnuweFbWDCcpb6rk2_7N1UQ/view?usp=sharing
+link for rating.csv(dataset for collaborative filtering) : https://drive.google.com/file/d/1wXGuG3EsOfnuweFbWDCcpb6rk2_7N1UQ/view?usp=sharing